codepr/codepr.github.io/_posts/2024-09-22-rust-reetcode.md

 were the backbone of any backend application.
 After some recognition work, this is what I came up with:

-- Actix
+- Actix - REST APIs
-- Postgres
+- Postgres - Diesel or sqlx
 - Prometheus
 - Grafana

+Axum and Pavex also look interesting, however it's not the point of the project to explore different  frameworks to achieve the same result, it's the overall practicality of Rust for the web that I'd like to refresh.
 We're probably gonna use Docker and `docker-compose` to run the entire environment locally in dev, it's a convenient way to emulate a staging/prod environment without the hassle of deploying stuff to an Heroku dyno or any other cloud provider.

 ### Data model